Murphy, Texas: Government

 The city of Murphy adopted a Home Rule Charter in 2003, and the city's power is vested in a council of elected individuals who regulate, legislate, and appoint other officials, such as the City Manager, who heads the executive branch.
-The city council members as of 2020 are Scott Bradley (Mayor), Jene Butler, Jennifer Berthiaume, Andrew Chase, Sarah Fincannon, Ken Oltmann, and Elizabeth Abraham.
+The city council members as of 2026 are Scott Bradley (Mayor), Jene Butler, Scott Smith, Debbie Ison, Kevin Kelley, Ken Oltmann, and Elizabeth Abraham.
 Scott Bradley was elected mayor in 2017.
 Aretha Adams is the City Manager, who was appointed to this position in February 2024.

 Politics

 Murphy, like the rest of Collin County, was solidly Republican throughout the early 2000s.
 Still, it has shifted significantly towards the Democratic Party in recent elections, culminating in Democrat Joe Biden's narrow victory in the city in 2020.